 Have you been thinking about a reward system for your kids?
 Or, maybe you’re wondering what the difference is between a reward system and straight up bribery?

 Do these sound familiar:

 “If you finish your work, you can go outside to play.”

-“If you get an ‘A’ on your online test, I’ll take you to get ice cream.”
+“Get an ‘A’ on your online test, I’ll give you $20.”

 It all started during a